Drivers

 Driver Configuration

-Drivers are configured using the a YAML Exporter config file, which specifies the drivers to load and the parameters for each.
+Drivers are configured using a YAML Exporter config file, which specifies the drivers to load and the parameters for each.
 Drivers are distributed as Python packages making it easy to develop and install your own drivers.

 apiVersion: jumpstarter.dev/v1alpha1